 Lake & Backwaters

+Arthur Lake was formed due to the construction of Wilson Dam and is fed by the Pravara River.
+It is one of the must include places in Bhandardara tour packages.
 The clear and placid lake is bounded by thick forests of the Sahyadri hills.
-This lake is around 34 km long and the stream features a wonderful waterfall, named Randha Falls that come down from over 45 m height.
+This lake is around 34 km long and the stream features a wonderful waterfall, named Randha Falls that comes down from over 45 m in height.
 This lake also holds religious importance, as Agastya Rishi meditated at this place.

 Arthur Lake acts as a reservoir for the Bhandardara Dam or Wilson Dam.
-The construction work of the dam was started in 1910 AD and was completed in 1926 AD by the British.
-The dam is one of the oldest dams in India at a height of 492 feet and is famous for the nearby Umbrella Falls.
-When the gates opened, the outflow creates two huge cascades of water creating a spectacular sight.
-The dam was inaugurated by Lt.
-Col. .....
+The construction work of the dam was started in 1910 AD and was completed in .....

 At a distance of 500 m from Bhandardara Bus Stop, Umbrella Falls is a beautiful seasonal waterfalls situated at the Bhandardara Dam in Ahmednagar district of Maharashtra.
 It is one of the top places to visit in Bhandardara and also one of the best waterfalls in Maharashtra.